jonathanyeong/home-on-the-web/README.md

-# create-svelte

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);
+# Home on the Web

+The repo for my [personal website](https://jonathanyeong.com).

+Some gotchas:
+- Add lastUpdated to the post frontmatter after updating a post.
+You will also need to have a date field which is legacy for createdAt.

 ## Creating a project